 Hoffman, L.L., Hutchinson, C.J., Reiss, E. (2009).
 On Improving School Climate: Reducing Reliance on Rewards and Punishment.
 International Journal of Whole Schooling, 5(1).

-Intro brief: Researchers examined the impact of training pre-K through 6th grade teachers in Conscious Discipline.
+Researchers examined the impact of training pre-K through 6th grade teachers in Conscious Discipline.
 Change over time was assessed using a survey that measured school climate, school environment, use of reward systems and job satisfaction.
 Teachers with Conscious Discipline training exhibited a positive increase in the measured factors.
 Teachers with no use of Conscious Discipline exhibited no change in perception and were more likely to feel there were poor relations in their school.

 Type of report: Research report, correlational